 - The Pinot Blanc – is soft and delicate, with a touch of freshness.

 - The Riesling – dry, fine, with a subtle bouquet.

 - The Muscat d’Alsace – dry, with flavors of fresh grapes.

 - The Pinot Gris – is powerful and soft, with a complex bouquet.

 - The Gewurztraminer – full-bodied, robust, with a great aromatic richness.

 - The Pinot Noir – red or rosé, with a fruity taste reminiscent of cherry.

+Wine lovers, have you tried all of them?
+Bless not only your eyes when you see the beautiful streets of Colmar.
+But also your tastebuds craving for the wines served in Colmar!
 I’m not an expert in wines, so I leave you this link to the tourism website of the Alsace region.
 It will tell you everything that you need to know about the wines made in Alsace.